BVCA Summit: Investing for a better economy | 9-10 September 2025, London

 Mayor London Business and Growth

-Howard Dawber is the Deputy Mayor of London for Business and Growth, having been appointed to the role in December 2023.
+Howard Dawber OBE is the Deputy Mayor of London for Business and Growth, having been appointed to the role in December 2023.
 The focus of his role is to champion London’s interests across the globe as a place to visit, expand to and invest in, and working to protect jobs and growth in the capital.

 He is also focusing on supporting the thousands of small and medium-sized businesses at the heart of London’s economy.